 - Gather tenant lease information.
 The buyer will want to see the lease agreements.
 When do leases expire?
 Are they market rent rates or below market rents?

-- Fix any major and minor repairs in home.
-You want building in best shape possible as first impressions are lasting.
+- Fix any major and minor repairs in the home.
+You want the building in the best shape possible as first impressions are lasting.
 Also, home inspections are a time to renegotiate the price.
-If you do not want to renegotiate the price, repair as much as you can that makes sense (discuss with realtor) so that you get the strongest offers.
+If you do not want to renegotiate the price, repair as much as you can that makes sense (discuss with a realtor) so that you get the strongest offers.